LogoStyleFool: Vitiating Video Recognition Systems via Logo Style Transfer: LogoStyleFool: Vitiating Video Recognition Systems via Logo Style Transfer (Supplementary Material)

-\textbf{Other parameter settings.} For other parameters in LogoStyleFool, we set the batch size in reinforcement learning as 30 in untargeted attacks and 50 in targeted attacks, penalty coefficients $\mu_a = 0.004$ and $\mu_d = 0.2$, and the perturbation threshold $\varepsilon = 0.1$ under $\ell_\infty$ restrictions.
+\textbf{Other Parameter Settings.} For other parameters in LogoStyleFool, we set the batch size in reinforcement learning as 30 in untargeted attacks and 50 in targeted attacks, penalty coefficients $\mu_a = 0.004$ and $\mu_d = 0.2$, and the perturbation threshold $\varepsilon = 0.1$ under $\ell_\infty$ restrictions.
 Since the size of the logos in the LLD dataset is 32$\times $32, we set the logo height $h = 32$ and width $w=32$.
 The scaling ratio $k$ is chosen from $\left\{ 0.75,0.8125,0.875,0.9375,1.0 \right\}$.
 Values exceeding 1.0 are not considered as they may obscure the semantic part of the video.
 The videos are attacked using one RTX 3080 GPU.

+\textbf{Attack Visualizations.} Figure~\ref{fig:five_images} shows the adversarial examples of five different attacks.
+We also involve an image attack, Sparse-RS~\cite{croce2022sparse}, which performs better in attack but exhibits the least naturalness.
+Visually, LogoStyleFool best preserves the semantic information of the videos.

-\textbf{Analyses about Patch-RS.} We also adapt Patch-RS~\cite{croce2022sparse} from images to videos.
+\textbf{Analyses about Sparse-RS.} We also adapt Sparse-RS~\cite{croce2022sparse} from images to videos.
 All parameters are set by default.
 After experiments under the same AOA, the FR (76\%) and AQ (4,273.4) are superior to ours, but the semantic information of the video is severely impacted due to using random color patches.
-As depicted in Figure~\ref{fig:five_images}, among the five attacks, Patch-RS applies a disorganized patch onto the video, resulting in the least natural appearance.
+As depicted in Figure~\ref{fig:five_images}, among the five attacks, Sparse-RS applies a disorganized patch onto the video, resulting in the least natural appearance.
 In contrast, LogoStyleFool demonstrates a plausible capacity in maintaining the natural visual coherence of the video content.